sognen/Emulator-Updater/README.md

 ## Features

-- Checks if the target folder exists and creates it if it does not.
+- Checks if the emulator folder exists and creates it if it does not.
-- Retrieves the current version of the executable for each emulator.
+- Retrieves the current version of the emulator.
 - Compares the current version with the latest release available on GitHub.
 - Downloads and extracts the latest version if an update is required.